ashcasey/react/my-app/README.md

     App.js
     index.css
     index.js
-    logo.svg
 ```

 For the project to build, **these files must exist with exact filenames**:

 * `index.html` is the page template;
-* `favicon.ico` is the icon you see in the browser tab;
+* `favicon.png` is the icon you see in the browser tab;
 * `src/index.js` is the JavaScript entry point.

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.
 You need to **put any JS and CSS files inside `src`**, or Webpack won’t see them.

 You can, however, create more top-level directories.
 They will not be included in the production build so you can use them for things like documentation.

 >**Known Issue:**